anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 attributes that get multiple attributes for free (i.e. “a good person” or "makes for an amazing spouse").
 Person A could, however, choose an attribute like “goes to the gym.”
-This may be correlated with other attributes like “healthy,” “non-smoking,” or “well built.”
+This may be correlated with other attributes like “healthy,” “non-smoking,” or “muscular.”

 During the “Proposal” phase, Person B should not pick obscure attributes.
 They should only pick attributes that can plausibly appear in a non trivial portion of the human population.
 For example, Person B should not offer a proposal from a deposed dictator or a <a href="https://i.imgflip.com/1v8pjg.jpg">dog</a>.

-**What about age, language, and sexual orientation?
-What about whether or not I “like” them?**
+**What about age and language?**

-You can assume that you and your future partner share at least one common language, are of similar age, and are sexually compatible.
-You can assume that you “like” them enough to be friends with them - if you want to marry someone who you are head over heels in love with or deeply physically attracted to, then that needs to be an attribute.
+You can assume that you and your future partner share at least one common language and are of similar age.

 **Who should I play with?**

-Play with friends!
-It's also fun to play with people from other generations (like parents or grandparents) to see what they value.
+You can play with friends - it's also fun to play with people from other generations (like parents or grandparents) to see what they value.
 You can also ask them to pick attributes for the type of person they would hope that you marry.